aws-observability/aws-otel-collector/README.md

 Users of the `statsd` receiver, please refer to GitHub Issue - [Warning: StatsD Receiver → EMF Exporter Metric Pipeline Breaking Change](https://github.com/aws-observability/aws-otel-collector/issues/2249) for information on an upcoming breaking change.

+### Notice: ADOT Collector v0.35.0 Breaking Change
+Users of the 'awscontainerinsightreceiver', please refer to the GitHub Issue - [Warning: Container Image Default User Change → Important consideration for AWSContainerInsightReceiver](https://github.com/aws-observability/aws-otel-collector/issues/2317) for more information on an upcoming breaking change.

 #### ADOT Collector Built-in Components

 This table represents the supported components of the ADOT Collector.
 The highlighted components below are developed by AWS in-house.
 The rest of the components in the table are the essential default components that the ADOT Collector will support.